CharlesHolbrow/midi-help/README.md

 There is no input checking -- if you use crazy values like `help.noteOn(240)` you will get invalid or incorrect midi messages.

-## Examples
-_(Coming soon)_

 ## Contributing
-Adding new midi types is super easy -- just one line of code gets you input and output.
-See how it's done [here](https://github.com/CharlesHolbrow/midi-help/blob/e0d7600ee4ac7bd19d7446300c0ac8530371482c/src/lib/midi-types.coffee#L32-L45)
+Adding new midi types is super easy -- just one line of code gets you input and output events and types.
+See `src/lib/midi-help.js` for details.

 ## Release History

+- 1.0.0 rewrite, converting to coffeescript to modern js
 - 0.2.0 Add 'stop' and 'continue' midi message support
 - 0.1.5 Remove unused dependency on npm midi
 - 0.1.3 Fis bug introduced after renaming MidiParser